 Collection of the Museum of Contemporary Art, Macedonia, Skopje.

 3 Large (2m by 1.5m), suspended steel panels shot through.

-I created this piece in Macedonia following the close of the Kosovo war and the subsequent internal conflict within Macedonia itself, reflecting how prejudice and ethnic group isolation feeds anger, the root of conflict in the Balkans.
+I created this piece in Northern Macedonia following the close of the Kosovo war and the subsequent internal conflict within Macedonia itself, reflecting how prejudice and ethnic group isolation feeds anger, the root of conflict in the Balkans.
 The three triangular forms represent the nations involved: Kosovo, Macedonia and Serbia.
 The piece was exhibited at a national exhibition bringing together artists from all ethnic groups as a declaration of unity and friendship

 Pebbles of various sizes, individually woven in copper and silver wire 'holders' and suspended over a large (1.5m) steel dish of water.
 The inspiration for this work was the idea of preservation of simple, common-place elements of a planet threatened with ecological disaster.

 Numerous ceramic figures.
 These individual figures are simple, faceless, female forms.
 They were inspired by notions of identity, dress-code and the relationships between women.